AtoraSuunva/BooruBot/privacy.md

 # BooruBot Privacy Policy

-Last Updated & Effective as of: June 10, 2023
+Last Updated & Effective as of: September 17, 2023

 For Discord Bot: BooruBot#9381 (204722411403345920)